pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-region-python3\.2
 ----------------------------
-Send region at point to Python3.2 interpreter.
+Send the region to a common shell calling the python3.2 interpreter.

 py-execute-region-python3\.2-switch
 -----------------------------------
-Send region at point to Python3.2 interpreter.
+Send the region to a common shell calling the python3.2 interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.
+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python3\.2-noswitch
 -------------------------------------
 Send region at point to Python3.2 interpreter.

 Keep current buffer.
 Ignores `py-shell-switch-buffers-on-execute-p'